pocomane/brewed-in-the-apocalypse/bita.md

 As already said, these are trivial moves, more advanced one may contain fiction clues, or some mechanical things to to, how we will see.
 Another common thing is that they may be triggered on something happen in the fiction, other than in the real world.
-Here other two trivial scenarist moves:
+Here some other trivial scenarist moves:

 __Ask the player to act in turn__ - when two or more players start to speack one over another, stop them, summarize the situation and ask to a single player what ey does.

-__Ask how the character does__ - when a player is sayng what the character does, but ey is too vague about the precise actions, ask em, in a kind way, to specify better.
+__Ask how the character does__ - when a player is sayng what the character does, but ey is too vague about the precise actions, ask em, in a kindly way, to specify better.
 This action applies also when the statement required by another move (like the __Taking an advantage__ move) is too vague.

+__Make clear how it works__ when it seems that a player misundestanded something in the scene, kindly remember to em how it works, and what can or can not be the consequence of eir action.

+__Give an alternative__ when you say to a player that something ey want to do is impossible, or will not work as ey intended, do it kindly and give em a similar alternative.

 TODO : add the page reference when referring to a move so that the move description can be quickly found ???